chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

                   region = "<FIRST-CLUSTER-REGION>"
     ```

-2. Make a PUT request in an Opensearch node by running this script:
+2. Make a PUT request in an OpenSearch node by running this script:

     ```cmd
     indices=(